ryu1kn/blog/posts/2020-08-23--spring-di-with-different-styles.md

 * Harder to comprehend if the reader is not familiar with Spring.
 * Finer grained control over the dependency definition can become tricky and brittle.
+* Can accidentally break the app by your component implicitly picked up (like component in test)

 ## Java Config based configuration